 Even though these payments are not typically considered by lenders when you are applying for a new loan or line of credit, it is still important to evaluate their impact on your overall budget.
 Once you receive funds from a loan or start making purchases on a credit card, you will be responsible for making regular payments on principal and interest until you pay it back.
 Make sure to leave enough room in your budget to stay current on all monthly payments, including for your new loan, as well as to be able to afford any emergency expenses.

 Looking to tap into your home equity?
 Discover Home Loans® offers low fixed rates on home equity loans with terms of 10, 15, 20, or 30 years and $0 costs due at closing.

 What should your debt-to-income ratio be?

-If your DTI is higher than 43%, it might be best to work on reducing it before you try to acquire a home equity loan.
-You can lower your DTI in a few ways — the easiest of which is paying down debts and reducing or eliminating additional monthly debts.
+You can lower your DTI in a few ways — the easiest of which may be paying down debts and reducing or eliminating additional monthly debts.

 - Reduce your debt: Paying down existing debts helps lower your total monthly debt payments, subsequently improving your DTI ratio.
 Your DTI looks at monthly payments, not your total amount of debt, so one solution may be to prioritize the reduction of debt by focusing on the highest monthly payments first.